csmertx/SpamDM/README.md

 ## About
 ZDM is a strictly console based display manager 'frontend' for xinitrc.
 The script creates a selectable list of up to five window managers currently installed.
 The script also includes options to select a default window manager, avoid certain window managers, select a fortune-mod of your choice, and choose where you would like to save the ZDM log (default: ~/.config/ZDM/zdm.log).

-## Cross Platform notes

-The script should work 'out of the box' with Arch Linux, might need some sed/awk tweaks for BSDs (I'd imagine the same with OSX), and using with Debian might cause a few headaches.

 <p align="center">
   <img width="600" src="https://github.com/csmertx/ZDM/blob/master/zdm_screenshot.png?raw=true" alt="Preview of ZDM"/>
 </p>

+## Cross Platform notes

+The script should work 'out of the box' with Arch Linux.
+It might need some sed/awk tweaks for BSDs (I'd imagine the same with OSX).
+And with Debian.. well, it might cause a few headaches.

 ## Depends
 - Fortune (fortune-mods)